guillaumedavid/StringCalculatorKata/README.md

 ## Third step

-> Allow the add method to handle newlines as separators:

->* Allow the Add method to handle new lines between numbers (instead of commas).
+>* Allow the sum method to handle new lines between numbers (instead of commas).

 >* the following input is ok: "1\n2,4" (will equal 7)
 >* the following input is NOT ok: "1,\n" (not need to prove it - just clarifying)

 ## Fourth step
 >* Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2

+## Sixth step (fifth step omitted)

+>* Calling sum with negative numbers will return the message "Negative not allowed : " listing all negative numbers that were in the list of numbers.

+>* "-1,2" is invalid and should return the message "Negative not allowed : -1"
+>* "2,-4,-5" is invalid and should return the message "Negative not allowed : -4, -5"